smonsays/jax-hypernetwork/README.md

 ## Example

-In this little demo, we create a linear hypernetwork to parametrise the weights of a multilayer perceptron in 3 steps.
+In this little demo, we create a linear hypernetwork to parametrise the weights of a multilayer perceptron.
+For a more elaborate example see [example.py](https://github.com/smonsays/jax-hypernetwork/blob/main/example.py).

 ```python
 import haiku as hk
 import jax